-- Worked with the Attorney General to come to an agreement that assured at least $14 million from this year’s tobacco settlement went to addressing this crisis.
+- Worked with the Attorney General to come to an agreement that assured at least $14 million from a 2018 tobacco settlement went to addressing this crisis.

 Expanding Substance Use Disorder Treatment Workforce